numpy/numpy/doc/source/building/index.rst

   .. tab-item:: Windows
     :sync: windows

-    On Windows, the use of a Fortran compiler is more tricky than on other platforms, because MSVC does not support Fortran, and gfortran and MSVC can't be used together.
-If you don't need to run the ``f2py`` tests, simply using MSVC is easiest.
-Otherwise, you will need one of these sets of
+    On Windows, if you don't need to run the ``f2py`` tests, using MSVC for C and C++ is easiest.
-    compilers:

-    1. MSVC + Intel Fortran (``ifort``)
-    2. Intel compilers (``icc``, ``ifort``)
-    3. Mingw-w64 compilers (``gcc``, ``g++``, ``gfortran``)

-    Compared to macOS and Linux, building NumPy on Windows is a little more difficult, due to the need to set up these compilers.
-It is not possible to just call a one-liner on the command prompt as you would on other platforms.
+    If you do need a Fortran compiler (for example, to run ``f2py`` tests), see the dedicated :ref:`f2py-windows` guide.
+It tracks supported Fortran + C/C++ compiler combinations and setup steps for native Windows toolchains.

     First, install Microsoft Visual Studio - the 2019 Community Edition or any newer version will work (see the